plforacle/mysql-ai-chatbot-rag/build-chatbot/build-chatbot.md

    ![Chatbot SQL Multi Line Copy](./images/chatbot-copy.png "Chatbot SQL Multi Line Copy")

    **TESTING**

+   - Please generate a multi line SQL select statement that contains an error. do not explain the error, just show the SQL.
    - Please generate a multiline SQL select statement that contains an error. do not explain the error, just show the SQL.
    - Copy that text
    - Create a 'New Chat'